-Command Strips are the best way to hang a bulletin board without drilling holes in your wall.
+Command Strips are the best way to hang a bulletin board without drilling holes or pounding nails into your wall.
 However, they have their limitations.
 Even heavy-duty adhesive strips can only hold a dry erase board that weighs up to 16 pounds.
 If you have a larger board, use a different method of hanging it.
 If you are using these Command Strips, follow these steps to hang your board.

 - Before hanging, draw a level line where you wish to hang your board.